 The purchase price for the 90 aircraft is approximately US\$4 billion (subject to adjustments).
 The capital requirement for this transaction is expected to be A\$0.6 billion.
 Settlements for the aircraft acquisitions are expected to occur progressively over the next 12 months and are subject to customary closing conditions.
-The acquisition will be funded from existing funding sources combined with third-party financing arrangements and an institutional placement, which was completed by MGL on March 5, 2015.
+The acquisition will be funded from existing funding sources combined with third-party financing arrangements and the Placement, which was completed on March 5, 2015.